snehabedadhala/GDPTeam01/README.md

 Helped team in adding references in project.
 Downloaded JS libraries

 Took help form peers and Installed Microsoft SSMS for database connection and made the connection with project successfully.

+Successfully installed the microsoft sql server management studio and created the database and the connection was made successfully with the project.